It is time for us to leave Brazil.

 I head outside and there is a money changed – perfect – well so I thought until I discovered he gave me a really lousy exchange rate.
 The local currency is Guaranis.
 Pronounced “wurraneez”.

-Now to find a hotel / hostel.
+Now to find a hotel/hostel.
 We are right off the Gringo Trail now.
 We meet a man who tells us there is a reasonably priced hotel “just around the corner”.
 He grabs the heaviest of bags, and off he marches.
-I tell my son to “keep hot on his heels” – I realise later he has no idea what this means!
+I tell my son to “keep hot on his heels” – I realize later he has no idea what this means!
 So off we go.

 There is madness in the street.
 It is like Brazilians go crazy for a bargain.
 It feels like we just stepped into Asia.
 I daresay most of the stuff comes from there, but people are stocking up with bags and bags of stuff.
-Vans and cars fill the streets – loaded with clothes, toys, blankets, electronics, knock off handbags – and whatever other bargain they find.
+Vans and cars fill the streets – loaded with clothes, toys, blankets, electronics, knockoff handbags – and whatever other bargains they find.

 I try like crazy to keep up with this guy who has my bag.
 Son in front.
 Always son in front.
 Keep going.
-We have to walk on the road.
-It is a bad pot holed road.
+We have to walk along the road.
+It is a badly potholed road.
 Soon I feel we can go no further.
 We have dragged our stuff for blocks.
-I keep asking “how much longer”, and he point us up the hill.
+I keep asking “how much longer”, and he points us up the hill.

 I am thinking ‘who needs boot-camp” as I do not enjoy this work-out.
 Our extra bag of souvenirs needs to get shipped back to Australia.
 But postage in Brazil was crazy prices.
 So we drag it around with us – and there is a lot!

 We finally arrive at the Victoria Hotel.
-The lady gives us discount. $27 for a room including breakfast.
+The lady gives us a discount. $27 for a room including breakfast.
 She and the girl are both friendly but they speak no English, and I have forgotten all my Spanish.
-My son however is right back into the Spanish.
+My son, however, is right back into the Spanish.
 Good boy!

 My son wants to go shopping.
 He wants to be in a city.
 I go to lock away our computers and discover there is no lockable cupboard, and the window doesn’t lock – there is a ledge outside anyone could walk on.
 Oh no!
 I head downstairs and stress they need to fix this.
 After much debate, I lose. there is no safe in the hotel, and no lockable windows or cupboards.
 I tell the guy we will take it all with us, but secretly I lock it all in the luggage – hidden.
 Normally I would not do this, but I figure it is safer than dragging valuables in the Asian feel madness of what lurks outside the front doors.
 Paraguay is also known to have very little crime.